danii1/coinstore/README.md

 _Git is required for this step, refer to http://git-scm.com/book/en/Getting-Started-Installing-Git if it's not installed on your system_

 ###Edit website settings
-Copy settings example into the new file and change what you need(store name, merchant id, etc)
+Copy settings example into the new file and change what you need, refer to [website configuration section](#website-configuration)
 ``` sh
 cd coinstore
 cp settings-example.json settings.json